netdata/netdata/libnetdata/dyn_conf/README.md

 REPORT_JOB_STATUS {MODULE_NAME} {JOB_NAME} {STATUS} {STATE} ["REASON"]
 ```

-Nore REASON is optional and can be entirelly ommited for example when job is OK there is no need to send any reason.
+Note the REASON parameter is optional and can be entirelly ommited (for example when state is OK there is no need to send any reason).

 Where: